 - Bring copies of your birth certificates as a backup.
 Even if your passport is valid, having the birth certificates is a good idea.

 OK… back to fun stuff.
-Board through the Mickey-shaped tunnel.
-On the way at Port Canaveral, you’ll pass a cutaway view of at least one of the ships.
+At Port Canaveral, you get to board through a Mickey-shaped tunnel.
+On the way at Port Canaveral, too, you’ll pass a cutaway view of at least one of the ships.
 Take time to check it out.
-You’ll give your ID card to a cast member and then, a few steps later, encounter your first photo session.
+In any port, you’ll give your ID card to a cast member and then, a few steps later, encounter your first photo session.
 You can bypass it, but if you are boarding early, or if you’ve purchased (or plan to purchase) the photo package, take the time to get the photo – it will be the first photo opportunity of many and all of the photos you have taken while aboard can be purchased at the end of your cruise in one package.
 Note: You can pre-purchase the cruise photo package from http://www.mycruisephotos.com at a 15% discount.
 We always get the all-digital and prints package and haven’t been disappointed yet.

 Right as you step onto the ship, another CM will ask your family’s name to “announce” you.
 You then walk into the grand foyer on Deck 3 amongst cheering and clapping CMs.
 They keep this up for the next 3-4 hours, so while it feels goofy for you, imagine how they feel.

 On the Dream and Fantasy, most people make an immediate right to the first bank of elevators to get to your stateroom.
 BUT, if you’re in the forward part of the boat, bypass these.
 Stay closer to the outer edges/sides of the ship and walk a little further to the next set of elevators.
 If you’re in the aft (rear) section of the ship, walk all the way across the foyer, turn LEFT instead and walk down the LONG hallway to the next set of elevators in that direction.
 Either of these alternatives will be less crowded – and all will go to every deck that has staterooms.